Irishbecky91/TheWaggingTailor/README.md

 ### Design

 #### **Colour Scheme**
 The colour scheme was influenced by the home page photo.
 The yellow colour of the dog's sweater was chosen for the message bar to tie the photo in and make an attractive appearance.
-The navy coloured font, logo and nav background was influenced by the writing on the dog's ascot.
+The navy-coloured font, logo and nav background was influenced by the writing on the dog's ascot.

 A clean white background was chosen for the top header to help give a pleasant, uncluttered appearance.
 The main background chosen was a white background with a very faint blue/grey pawprint pattern to give a subtle but playful design.